Community Development (BA)

 The community work profession requires individuals who are mindful of their responsibility towards other people and their communities.

-The community work professional also involves a strong legal and ethical commitment to promoting the safety of children and ‘vulnerable’ adults in Irish society.
+The community work professional also involves a strong legal and ethical commitment to promoting the safety of children and ‘vulnerable’ adults in society.